 - Reinstate Development Boundaries for Smaller Villages and Hamlets.
 This would provide a degree of consistency and certainty for the communities, developers and planners as to what is potentially acceptable and what is not.
 It would also ensure that growth takes place at the most sustainable settlements.
-This would be a consistent approach within the Local Plan review.
-It could also then accord with the Government's consultation proposals, although a response from the Government on these has not been published. - Contain a windfall allowance within the Local Plan review, based upon the same methodology used in the five year housing land supply calculation. - We allow local communities through their Neighbourhood Plans to make their own allocations and decisions on which sites should be allocated for the growth needed in their area.
+This would be a consistent approach within the Local Plan review. - Criteria based Infill Policy for areas outside of development boundaries for settlements listed in the hierarchy.
+This would provide a degree of flexibility, support national policy and the Government's thoughts on small sites.
+Support rural areas, SME builders, affordable housing (including starter homes), and custom and self-build housing.
+Would a logical approach which would find favour with officers and councillors. - Contain a windfall allowance within the Local Plan review, based upon the same methodology used in the five year housing land supply calculation.
+This takes an average of both large and small windfall sites that have come forward since the start of the plan period, with a discount to take into account the fact that land is a finite resource. - We will support local communities through their Neighbourhood Plans to make their own allocations and decisions on which sites should be allocated for the growth needed in their area.